Miista/pose/README.md

 * **Breakpoints** - At this time any breakpoints set anywhere in the isolated code and its execution path will not be hit.
 However, breakpoints set within a shim replacement delegate are hit.
 * **Exceptions** - At this time all unhandled exceptions thrown in isolated code and its execution path are always wrapped in `System.Reflection.TargetInvocationException`.
+* **Mocks & Asserts** - Mock setups and asserts must not be done within the isolated code.
+This is because the isolated code is executed in a different context and not the test context.

 ## Roadmap